NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-1.3.md

 Thanks to community contributions, NuGet includes support for WiX project types as well as the .NET Micro Framework.

-## Bug Fixes

-For a full list of bug fixes, please view the [NuGet Issue Tracker for this release](http://nuget.codeplex.com/workitem/list/advanced?keyword=&status=All&type=All&priority=All&release=NuGet%201.3&assignedTo=All&component=All&sortField=LastUpdatedDate&sortDirection=Descending&page=0).

 ## Bug fixes worth noting

 * Packages with source files work in both Websites and in Web Application Projects.